 Taqueria Del Sol – Don’t be put off by the long lines on weekends.
 They move fast.
 Order a house margarita while you wait.
 The margaritas at this Atlanta spot are small, but they do pack a punch, so watch out!
 You can’t go wrong with the shrimp and corn chowder and any of the delicious tacos.

 Teela Taqueria – Sandy Springs gem is Teela Taqueria, tucked away in the City Walk shopping center.
 Grab your friends and order a pitcher of the Texas Margaritas.

 Tin Lizzy’s – With many locations around Atlanta, there’s so many tacos to choose from, but my favorites are the Lobster and Sante Fe Steak.
 A great choice for washing them down is the Texas Margarita.

 Zocalo – Driving by Zocalo, you may think it’s just another Mexican restaurant, but chef Richard Sandoval, a graduate of CIA has made sure the menu is quite excellent.
 Zocalo is like one big open deck, with seating on bar stools all around the restaurant too.
-So we recommend having a half year celebration in August.
+So we recommend having a half year celebration in August for Margarita day or just having some of the best margaritas in Atlanta while enjoying one of the most festive Midtown Atlanta patios.
 Margaritas and Guacamole seem to go perfect with patio dining, don’t ya think?